Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - DOI (digital object identifier)
-     - The digital object identifier is a means of identifying a piece of intellectual property (a creation) on a digital network, irrespective of its current location. (www.doi.org)
+     - A standard identifier (ANSI/NISO Z39.84).
+The digital object identifier is a means of identifying a piece of intellectual property (a creation) on a digital network, irrespective of its current location.
 DOIs may be assigned at the title, article/chapter, or component level.
      -

    * - Double-click
-     - A repeated click on the same link by the same user within a period of 30 seconds.
+     - Two clicks in succession on the same link by the same user within a period of 30 seconds.

        COUNTER requires that double-clicks must be counted as a single click.
      -

    * - Double-click filtering
      - A process to remove the potential of over-counting which could occur when a user clicks the same link multiple times.
-Double-click filtering applies to all metric types.
+Double-click filtering applies to Total_Item and Access Denied Metric_Types.
      -

    * - DR